worthingtonse/client-prompts/Ideas In Progress/QMAIL/erd.md

 ---
 erDiagram

-    KEYS {
-        int KeyID PK "Unique Key ID specified by the client" guid Key  "The 256 bit AES Key that was created by the client to share with the qmail server" int MinuntesUntilTimeout "If we are not to have a timeout" datetime StartDateTime "The Date the key was created so we know when it timeout" }

     USER {
         int UserID PK "User's unique ID including coin ID, denomination and serial number" string PublicAlias "The client determines what they will be called"